oktadev/okta-blog/_source/_posts/2019-08-09-jib-docker-spring-boot.md

 Scroll down and click **Send Request**.

-Copy the token from the success screen and save it in a shell variable:
+Copy the access token from the success screen and save it in a shell variable:

 ```bash
 TOKEN=eyJraWQiOiJxMm5rZmtwUDR...